-Our research and development costs are primarily clinical costs and were approximately \$2.8 million in both 2020 and 2019, respectively.
+Our research and development costs are primarily clinical costs and were approximately \$1.9 million and \$2.8 million in 2021 and 2020, respectively.

 We continue to generate and publish clinical evidence related to our key products, including ThyGeNEXT® and ThyraMIR® and PancraGEN® as well as our pipeline product, BarreGEN®.
-Below is a summary of publications and presentations announced since the beginning of 2020: